shoui520/shoui520.github.io/docs/vn-setup.md

 To make this tutorial easier, we will be using the terminal to install a lot of things.
 We will need `brew` which allows you to install things from the terminal.
 Open Spotlight Search using ++cmd+space++ and search for "Terminal" and open it.

 First we need to set Gatekeeper to allow us to install non App Store verified apps.
-Type the following command below and hit Return.
+Type the following command below and hit ++return++.
 ```bash
 sudo spctl --master-disable
 ```